GradedJestRisk/batch-queries-postgresql/move-data/load-dump/implementation/implementation.md

 ## Restart

-You need to persist data using a volume.
+You need to persist data using a volume, check [docker-compose](../docker-compose.yml).